 - On the Ancestry website, you will see a search option at the top of the page.
 Click on it and select Card Catalogue.

 - Once you are in the catalogue, use the keyword search to type in “Canadian Military.”
 You will get many different databases, and near the top of the list should be the WWII service files of Canadian War Dead.
 You can then provide as much information as possible about the person you are looking for, and find your results.

 Help is available

-If you are looking for service files of World War ll veterans, the Library and Archives Canada website has a helpful guide on how to research Canadian Military Heritage.
+If you are looking for service files of World War ll veterans, the Library and Archives Canada website, opens a new window has a helpful guide on how to research Canadian Military Heritage.
 Look for the link called Requests for Military Service Files.

 If you are still unsure about how to access this database, or if you are having trouble finding the right person, you can always book a 1-on-1 session with a staff person who will try to help you move your research forward.